sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>nano-default-editor</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Sets GNU nano as the default editor
+Short desc    : Sets GNU nano as the default editor
 URL          : https://www.nano-editor.org
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : This package ensures the EDITOR shell variable
+Descript     : This package ensures the EDITOR shell variable
              : is set in common shells to GNU nano.
 ```